Parable of the Renegades

 "Heh, maybe because you banged your head too much."

-After putting away the medical supplies he used, Lucas climbed the stairs to get to his room, where he searched his bookshelf for the light novel Davis wanted to be returned to him.
+After putting away the medical supplies he used, Lucas climbed the stairs to go to his room, where he searched his bookshelf for the light novel Davis wanted to be returned to him.

 Meanwhile, Davis couldn't just sit still and wait when there was someone else in the room with him.